moonshadowmobile/moonshadowmobile-authbind/README.md

 ### Beginning with authbind

-`include ::authbind` will set up a basic authbind system without any privleges.
+`include ::authbind` will set up a basic authbind system without any privileges escalation.

 ## Usage